sprblm/dots-patterns/patterns/whisper-links.md

 ## The Design Problem

-In a centralized application, there is always a server that brokers and transfers information between two users.

 In a peer-to-peer application, two devices are able to connect their computers and share content directly.
 However, stabilizing that initial connection can be challenging.